Florida Free Money Program provides up to $7,000 in Down Payment Assistance

 Lock in your spot today by completing the short contact information below:

 America’s Realty Group created the Rent Busters USA Program to help the every day American achieve the “American Dream” of Home Ownership.

 Our Rent Busters USA Program breaks down the barrier of Home Ownership with a down payment assistance program utilizing an FHA Mortgage and with our professional Realtors negotiating seller paid closing cost.

 Total Out Of Pocket Expense without assistance: $21,250

-The end result our Home Buyer becomes a Home Owner in many cases with less money out of pocket then when they moved into their rental.
+The end result our Home Buyers buy their homes in many cases with less money out of pocket then when they moved into their rental.

 If you can answer Yes to the three Questions Below

 The Process is simple!!!